 What is Dysarthria?

-The term dysarthria refers to a disorder of speech that is characterized by poor articulation, respiration, and/or phonation, including slurred, slow, effortful, and prosodically abnormal speech.
+Dysarthria is a speech disorder that is characterized by poor articulation, respiration, and/or phonation.
+This includes slurred, slow, effortful, and prosodically abnormal speech.
 Dysarthrias are characterized by weakness and/or abnormal muscle tone of the speech musculature that moves the articulators such as the lips and tongue.

 What causes Dysarthria?